 From 2017-2019, Daniel served as the elected Supervisor of Vernon Township.
 In his first year as Vernon Township Supervisor, Daniel cut the township’s property tax levy by over 5%, while at the same time expanding services that the township provides to our community.
 He did this by identifying alternative sources of revenue so the township is less reliant on property taxes, and by cutting wasteful and unnecessary administrative expenses.
 Daniel has also fought to save taxpayers more money by championing the consolidation of the Vernon Township Road District, an unnecessary and wasteful taxing body that operates with virtually no oversight or accountability.

 Under Daniel’s leadership, Vernon Township transformed its food pantry into a “grocery store experience.”
-He converted the township’s board room into a grocery store, so now our community’s most vulnerable neighbors, including seniors, immigrants and single mothers, are provided with healthful foods in a dignified manner.
-He also modernized and professionalized operations, and rejected a previously authorized unfair pay raise.
+Now our community’s most vulnerable neighbors, including seniors, immigrants and single mothers, are provided with healthful foods in a dignified manner.
+He also modernized and professionalized operations, and rejected an unfair pay raise authorized by his predecessor.